Edinburgh proudly boasts over 75km of off-street paths, many of which were once railway lines, for use by both cyclist and pedestrians.

 The north Edinburgh paths are the old railway network which ran from Granton and Leith to Haymarket and the city centre, where they linked with the main railway network.
 The Leith-Portobello path, running to Portobello from Easter Road and Leith Links, follows in part the old Restalrig rail line before joining Portobello Promenade.
 There are further links which go out to Cramond and Davidson Mains.

 The Meadows paths link Bruntsfield with the city centre across Bruntsfield Links and the Meadows, and Tollcross to Newington.
 The canal path takes the towpath from Tollcross to Ratho, while the Roseburn-Balerno path runs along the Water of Leith.
 There are also links out to Edinburgh Park from Balgreen which follow the new tram line

-Inflating the Innertube
+Guide to the Innertube Map